yedhukrishnan/onemdm-client/README.md

 cp src/main/java/com/multunus/one_mdm_client/Config.java.template src/main/java/com/multunus/one_mdm_client/Config.java
 ```

 Set the constant `SERVER` to point to the hosted One MDM Server.
-Also configure the `BUGSNAG_API_KEY` for error reporting:
+Now, set the `ACCESS TOKEN`.
+You can obtain the access token from the settings page of One MDM Server.
+Access token is different for each user.
+Also, configure the `BUGSNAG_API_KEY` for error reporting:

 ``` java
 public static final String SERVER = <Server URL>;